SNH48Live/wxj/README.md

 The static site is generated in `public`.
 You may explore the configuration files in `configs` for available config options.

-Note that API data hasn't been finalized and checked in yet, so `make site` and `make site-local` currently don't work.

-TODO: Drop the note above when data is checked in.

 ## Credit

 TODO: Credit the data source, content authors, etc.